bigdrum/da/design.md

 ## GOALS

-1. Implements all features of couchdb.
+1. Implements many of the features of CouchDB.
 Notably, mapreduce view, change feed, versioned, master-master replication.

 2. Explore more advanced feature, such as multi-key transaction.
 Multi-stage mapreduce etc.

 3. Explore full text search.

+## Why

+* For fun.
+* Differences to CouchDB:
+  * Supports multi-document transaction.
+  * Potentially better performance.
+  * More flexible query language.
+* Differences to (raw SQL) with PostgresSQL:
+  * Basically a nice interface for people familiar with CouchDB.
+  * CouchDB style mapreduce view provides very flexible document oriented way to model and query data.
+  * Provides a CouchDB style change feed implementation.

 ## SPECIFICATIONS